 Sitting in the car as a young child, I remember having to listen to this band with the sword on the cover.
-It was back in the era of cd’s that were still playable in cars and my dad would listen to Past to Present.
-A best off album with all the hits and classics.
+It was back in the era of CDs’s that were still playable in cars, and my dad would listen to Past to Present.
+The best off album with all the hits and classics.

 The iconic group became successful in the 80s with hits such as Africa, Hold the Line and Rosanna.
 Formed back in 1977, the American band has many different influences, which you can find back in their music.
 TOTO combines elements of pop, rock, soul, funk, R&B, blues and jazz which makes them unique in their genre.
 The band has a turmoil history with band members and went on short hiatuses on several occasions.

 In 2020 guitarist Steve Lukather and lead singer Joseph Williams announced the return of the band with the Dogz of Oz World Tour.
 With over more than 40 million sold albums, TOTO continue to sell out arenas around the world.
 To start the tour they opted for a smaller, sold out, venue.
 The Netherlands have always been kind to TOTO as they gave them their first hit single.
 In a way, it was the homecoming of the band, and loud applause and open arms received them.